oktadev/okta-net-scim-example/CreateProject.md

             options => options.UseSqlite(builder.Configuration.GetConnectionString("DefaultConnection"))
         );
         ```
-- Add migration of this initial database using `dotnet ef migrations add InitialScimDb`
+- Add migration of this initial database by running `dotnet ef migrations add InitialScimDb`
-- Apply these changes to db using `dotnet ef database update`
+- Apply these changes to db by running `dotnet ef database update`
 - *Optional:* Test db creation using command line tool,
     - You should have sqllite3 client installed.
 (I had this OOB in mac OS)
     - Connect using`sqlite3 <<Path to sqlite file>>/scim-dev.db`